Wifx/lorix-os/tools/sdk/README.md

 ## Image description

-The image is based on Ubuntu 18.04 LTS and contains:
+The image is based on Ubuntu 20.10 LTS and contains:

 - Build essentials
 - The LORIX OS toolchain
   - C compiler
   - Included libraries and their headers
-- The GO 1.13 compiler

 ## Versions

 The tag name corresponds to the version of LORIX OS the toolchain is from.

-The version of the GO compiler corresponds to the version used in the corresponding LORIX OS version.

 ## Use